The objective of this article is to show you two ways to reset a Cisco Business Wireless (CBW) Access Point (AP) back to factory default settings.

 - If the Mode button is pressed for over 60 seconds, the factory default reset will be ignored.

-If you reset a Master AP with the open paperclip steps, you may still want to do the reset on all of the other APs in the network.
+If you reset a Primary AP with the open paperclip steps, you may still want to do the reset on all of the other APs in the network.

 If you were using many of the default settings, there shouldn’t be issues with a reset to factory default.
 However, the following situations may apply:

-- When you perform a reset of the Master AP, customized radio settings on the subordinate APs are not reset.
+- When you perform a reset of the Primary AP, customized radio settings on the subordinate APs are not reset.

 - If you have a Bridge Group Name that you set up when you did your original Day Zero configurations, it is recommended that you use the same Bridge Group Name or the subordinate APs may disconnect every 10-15 minutes to search for the old Bridge Group Name.To solve this problem, check out Bridge Group Names.